-Mayonnaise is a staple for sandwiches, in my opinion.
+Mayonnaise is a staple for sandwiches and salad dressings.
 Unfortunately the store-bought stuff is full of unnecessary ingredients.
 Thankfully, homemade mayonnaise is easy to make for yourself and packed with nutrition, too!

 There’s what in my mayo?

 If you’ve ever put a spoonful of mayo on your sandwich (a gluten-free one, of course), and decided to take a look at the ingredients, chances are you were pretty disappointed.
 Take a look at what’s in this major brand:

 In case you were wondering, those double asterisks stand for “ingredients not found in regular mayonnaise.“ Seriously, it actually says that on the bottle.
 Why in the world would they need to add things that they even admit aren’t necessary?

 You’re right.
 They don’t.